Blog / Travel

 Ways to help minimise financial loss for your cancelled trip

 There are several steps you can take to recoup a part of your trip expenses.
-For instance, you can talk to your airline's customer service representative in the event of flight cancellation.
-In most cases, they will do their best to give you some form of credit or refund.
+For instance, you can talk to your airline's customer service representative in the event of flight cancellation, who subject to their own policies will typically try their best to offer you some form of credit or refund.

 You can also call your tour operator as soon as possible to let them know if your cancelled flight led to you missing a non-refundable event such as a tour or excursion.
-They may lend a sympathetic ear and agree to reschedule your tour for free at some point in the future.
+They may lend a sympathetic ear or offer to reschedule your tour.

-Hotels often have a cancellation window of 24-48 hours prior to check-in, after which you may end up paying a fee to cancel.
-It also helps to book a hotel that has a flexible refund policy.
-If you can't get a refund at all and you have a legitimate reason for cancellation, you can ask if they can offer some form of compensation through a hotel credit.
+Hotels often have a cancellation window of 24-48 hours prior to check-in, after which time you may be required to pay a cancellation fee.
+Accordingly, it helps to book a hotel that has a flexible refund policy.
+If you can't obtain a refund from your hotel, try to ask if they are able to offer you a credit instead.

 -

-It pays to buy your travel insurance policy when you book your holiday.
-That means your travel plans are covered in the event of illnesses or any other unforeseen events that may occur before your trip begins.
+Consider the benefits of buying your travel insurance policy when you book your holiday such as being covered in the event of sudden illnesses or any other unforeseen events that may occur before your trip begins.

 -